Wendy Osefo: Career

-Osefo is a contributor for The Hill, the founder and chief executive officer of 1954 Equity, and an assistant professor at Johns Hopkins School of Education.
+Osefo is a contributor for The Hill, the founder and chief executive officer of 1954 Equity, and a former assistant professor at Johns Hopkins School of Education.
 In 2014, she served as the inaugural director of the Masters of Arts in Management Program at Goucher College.

-She is a board member for the late Congressman Elijah Cummings' Youth to Israel Program, Children's Scholarship Fund Baltimore, and The Education Foundation of Baltimore County Schools.
+She is a former board member for the late Congressman Elijah Cummings' Youth to Israel Program, Children's Scholarship Fund Baltimore, and The Education Foundation of Baltimore County Schools.

 In 2020, it was announced that Osefo had joined the fifth season of The Real Housewives of Potomac.
+In 2025, Osefo was set to star in the spin-off Wife Swap: The Real Housewives Edition, however, her episode was pulled following her arrest.
+On October 20, 2025, Bravo reversed their decision and rescheduled Osefo's episode.